 There are times when variables on the stage are great, for example, for timers and scores, but not for this project.
-You can hide the variables by going into the reddish data blocks and unticking the little boxes, as shown in Figure 40.
-They will disappear from the stage as you do this.
+You can hide the variables by going into the orange Variables blocks and unticking the little boxes, as shown in Figure 40.